OisinWrites/Store-Bought/README.md

     1. -Windows screen minimised no further than approx 400px, leaving mobile media screen untested/ -Downloaded chrome extension for screen testing from mobilefirst.com -Discovered lack of responsivity and fixed problem, specifically the banner at width:400px;
+    2. -Lighthouse noted lack of title in head of pages -Added meta title and icon

 ## Deployment